isaacs/st/README.md

     },

     content: {
-      max: 1024*1024*64, // how much memory to use on caching contents
+      maxSize: 1024*1024*64, // how much memory to use on caching contents
       maxAge: 1000 * 60 * 10, // how long to cache contents for
                               // if `false` does not set cache control headers
       cacheControl: 'public, max-age=600' // to set an explicit cache-control